Skip to Content

 • 2 carrots sliced

-• 1 green or red bell pepper chopped
+• 1 green bell pepper or use red bell pepper, chopped

 • 15 oz. diced fire-roasted tomatoes

-• 2 cups reduced-sodium beef or vegetable broth
+• 2 cups reduced-sodium beef or use vegetable broth

 • 15 oz. canned kidney beans with their liquid